medialab/minet/docs/cli.md

                                [--rcfile RCFILE] [--password PASSWORD]
                                [-i INPUT] [--explode EXPLODE] [-s SELECT]
                                [--total TOTAL] [-o OUTPUT]
-                               handle-or-did_or_handle-or-did_column
+                               profile_or_profile_column

-# Minet Bluesky Get Followers From Handle Or DID Command
+# Minet Bluesky Get Followers from Handle or DID command

 Get whether followers of a user giving its handle or DID or respective followers of several users given their handle or did from the column of a CSV file.
 This command uses the Bluesky HTTP API.

 Positional Arguments:
-  handle-or-did_or_handle-or-did_column
+  profile_or_profile_column     Single profile to process or name of the CSV
-                                Single handle-or-did to process or name of the CSV column containing handle-or-dids when using
+                                column containing profiles when using
                                 -i/--input.

 Optional Arguments: